Berea-College-CSC-226/p01-final-project-lindsay-julius/README.md

 ---

 ## Milestone 2: Code Setup and Issue Queue

-Most importantly, keep your issue queue up to date, and focus on your code. 🙃

-Reflect on what you’ve done so far.
-How’s it going?
-Are you feeling behind/ahead?
-What are you worried about?
-What has surprised you so far?
-Describe your general feelings.
-Be honest with yourself; this section is for you, not me.

 ```
     We think the pace we're working seems good.
 We're worried that it'll eventually catch up on us and working on the screen with pygame.
     We've been cordinating pretty well and hope to continue.
 We're getting the hang of using/writing issue queue.
 Get better on using the feedback